 - The Physics of Mystics: Super Natural Experiences of the Cosmos and their Special Effects

-- Beyond the Spinning: The Technological Occult, the UFO Phenomenon, and the End of All Things
+- How to Cultivate Superpowers: The Technological Occult, Ecological Crisis, and the End of All Things

 I teach, lecture, and write on these ideas regularly now both in the U.S. and Europe.
 Such ideas include the related topics of religion as a “legitimate form of science fiction” (Martin Riesebrodt), precognition and the “block” nature of space-time, 20th century mysticisms of energy and matter, and paranormal